AlgoMathBR/inv-artigo-analise/README.md

-# Disciplina: INV006- Strategic Management of Innovation 2024.1
+# UFABC - Disciplina: INV006- Strategic Management of Innovation 2024.1

 ## Análise do artigo